New York City Serenade (Once Upon a Time): In and Outside Storybrooke

 Over a drink, Hook tells Emma about the events of the past year.
 Walsh arrives (as Henry set up a dinner between Emma and him) and Emma decides to tell him that she can't marry him for she has to go home to save her family.
 Walsh says that he wishes that she hadn't drunk the potion which perplexes Emma.
 Walsh reveals himself to be a flying monkey in disguise; he is from the Enchanted Forest and has been undercover, spying on her and keeping her happy in a fantasy life.
 He attacks Emma, and as Hook arrives, she knocks him off the roof with a nearby pipe.
 They watch as Walsh disintegrates upon contact with the ground.

 The next morning Emma tells Henry that she "needs his help with a case.”
 Henry is overjoyed by the prospect of skipping school and helping his mother.
 Hook arrives and as he and Henry take their luggage to Emma's yellow bug, she dons her signature red leather jacket, and they leave for home.

 That night the trio arrives in Storybrooke with Henry asleep in the car.
 Emma goes to Snow and Charming’s loft, and they share an emotional reunion.
-It is obvious that Snow is pregnant, but they do not remember anything that happened in the past year.
+They revealed that Snow is pregnant.
+Even though they are cursed again, this time they know who they really are, but do not remember anything that happened in the past year.